Space Logistics Modeling and Optimization: Review of State of the Art: Categorization of State of the Art by Logistics-Driven Methods

-Inventory management is the subfield in logistics that analyzes and optimizes inventory policies, including the timing and quantity of orders, to minimize cost.
+Inventory management is a subfield in logistics that analyzes and optimizes inventory policies, including the timing and quantity of orders, to minimize cost.
 Typically, the cost metric is the summation of the holding cost, purchase cost, fixed ordering cost, and shortage penalty.
-Inventory management becomes different when there are uncertainties in the demand and the lead time (i.e., the time between the order and its delivery) is uncertain.
+Inventory management becomes different when there are uncertainties in the demand and the lead time (i.e., the time between the order and its delivery).
 Given a cost metric, we can formulate an optimization problem to find the optimal policy under uncertainties; one such problem is the Newsvendor model \cite{SimchiLeviChenBramel}.
 When there are constraints to the system on how the orders need to be made (e.g., periodic launch, launch capacity), we can develop a parametric inventory policy and optimize their parameters.
-Some popular policies include (1) a periodic review, order-up-to policy (i.e., (R,S) policy), which periodically (i.e., every R time units) orders to fill the inventory up to a certain level S; (2) a reorder point, order quantity policy (i.e., (s,Q) policy), which orders a fixed quantity Q as soon as the inventory level drops below a threshold s; and (3) a reorder point, order-up-to policy (i.e., (s,S) policy), which orders to fill the inventory up to a certain level S as soon as the inventory level drops below a threshold s).\footnote{depending on the literature, other parameter notations have been used.} These parametric policies can be applied and optimized to space logistics context as well depending on the structure of the problem.
+Some popular policies include (1) a periodic review, order-up-to policy, which periodically orders to fill the inventory up to a certain level; (2) a reorder point, order quantity policy, which orders a fixed quantity as soon as the inventory level drops below a threshold; and (3) a reorder point, order-up-to policy, which orders to fill the inventory up to a certain level as soon as the inventory level drops below a threshold.
+These parametric policies can be applied and optimized to space logistics context as well depending on the structure of the problem.
 Furthermore, if we can consider multiple layers of inventory (e.g., manufacturer $\rightarrow$ warehouses $\rightarrow$ retailers), we can consider a multi-echelon inventory model; this can be useful to spacecraft spare inventory, where Earth is modeled as manufacturer, spare orbits/depots as warehouses, and customer satellites as retailers.